sennetconsortium/entity-api/src/lib/constraints/README.md

 ```

 ### Getting the descendants given a particular ancestor:
-Remove the `match` param from the request url:e
+Remove the `match` param from the request url:
 #### Request 2a:
 `/constraints`
 ```